Pupil Premium Plan 2023-2024 (3 year plan)

 Success criteria |

-Improve reading by the end of KS2 and KS3, focusing on pupils' decoding, their enjoyment of reading and their comprehension. |
+Improve reading by the end of KS1, 2 & 3 focusing on pupils' decoding, their enjoyment of reading and their comprehension. |

-Pupils will make accelerated progress in reading so that the disadvantaged pupils make at least 18 months progress in their reading age. |
+Pupils will make accelerated progress in reading so that the proportion of disadvantaged pupils reaching the expected standard by the end of KS2 is in line with National Expectations |

 |